-Glance down this list and you'll quickly realise there are a fair few British bike brands based here in the UK and they are pretty good ones at that.
+Glance down this list and you'll quickly realise there are a fair few British bike brands based here in the UK and making their own products on UK soil.
 From mountain bikes to lights to saddles to trusty mudguards, the list is varied and the goods are quality.

-Listed in no particular order, we’ve picked out 14 brands that manufacture their kit right here on this island, feast your eyes on the best of British.
+Listed in no particular order, we’ve picked out the brands that manufacture their kit right here on this island, feast your eyes on the best of British.
 If there is anyone we have missed let us know in the comments.

 Swarf Cycles is the brainchild of one man, Adrian Bedford, who can be most often found laying up carbon or welding beautiful steel frames together in his workshop in Peebles, Scotland.
 This bike pictured is actually Rachael from the off-road.cc team's personal bike.
 It’s a Swarf Curve and is one of a batch of seven 150mm travel bikes created by Adie, the design and completion of which won him the “Best New Builder” award at Bespoked UK Handmade Bicycle Show in 2014.
-Adie is now concentrating on a 115mm 29er full sus, named the Contour and there are rumours that a 27.5” version is on the cards too.
+Adie is now concentrating on a 115mm 29er full sus, named the Contour plus a long travel 29er called the 157.

 Scotland-based Shand Cycles fabricate hand built bikes mainly with an adventure and drop-bar theme.
 The brand has been lovingly making frames and building bikes since 2003 and now have a large range including expedition bikes, like the Tam and mountain bikes like the flat bar Bahookie too.
 Shand deal with the raw tubing from suppliers, the frames are welded and tested and then painted in-house whereas carbon fibre models are designed in Scotland and manufactured by our partner factory in Asia before returning to Scotland to be painted and built.